XorTroll/uLaunch/README.md

   - Toggle between uLaunch and the original HOME menu (no permanent removal) using our `uManager` homebrew tool!

+  - Stream the screen via USB (although at low speeds, about ~9 FPS) via `uScreen`! (can be useful for taking quick screenshots, specially since uLaunch is able to capture more than SysDVR or usual game capture)

 ## Building

 You will need *devkitPro*, *devkitA64*, *libnx* and all SDL2 libraries for Switch development (make sure their packages are installed): `switch-sdl2 switch-freetype switch-glad switch-libdrm_nouveau switch-sdl2_gfx switch-sdl2_image switch-sdl2_ttf switch-sdl2_mixer`